vjoly/awsp_ros/awsp_scripts/README.md

 # A collection of scripts

-This folder hosts a collection of scripts we have made during the development to simply the workflow and to be able to easily setup new Raspberry PIs with the repo + with the [pifi](https://github.com/rohbotics/pifi) settings.
+This folder hosts a collection of scripts we have made during the development to simplify the workflow and to be able to easily setup new Raspberry PIs with the repo + with the [pifi](https://github.com/rohbotics/pifi) settings.